willzxd/HadoopHiveTezInstall/README.md

 ```
 Also you need to setup localscratch dir, downloaded dir etc, which are the values that conatain "${system:java.io.tmpdir}".

-[Download](http://dev.mysql.com/get/Downloads/Connector-J/mysql-connector-java-5.1.35.tar.gz) MySQL JDBC Drvier and copy it to the $HIVE_HOME/lib.
+[Download](http://dev.mysql.com/get/Downloads/Connector-J/mysql-connector-java-5.1.35.tar.gz) MySQL JDBC Drvier and copy it to the `$HIVE_HOME/lib`.

-Remove jline-0.9.94.jar under $HADOOP_HOME directory , or replace with jline-2.12.jar under $HIVE_HOME/lib directory
+Remove `jline-0.9.94.jar` under `$HADOOP_HOME` directory , or replace with jline-2.12.jar under `$HIVE_HOME/lib` directory.

 ###Running Hive

-you must create /tmp and /user/hive/warehouse (aka hive.metastore.warehouse.dir) and set them chmod g+w in HDFS before you can create a table in Hive.
+you must create `/tmp` and `/user/hive/warehouse` (aka hive.metastore.warehouse.dir) and set them chmod g+w in HDFS before you can create a table in Hive.
 Commands to perform this setup:

     $ $HADOOP_HOME/bin/hadoop fs -mkdir       /tmp
     $ $HADOOP_HOME/bin/hadoop fs -mkdir       /user/hive/warehouse